NikkyAI/libomv-java/README.txt

 Running examples
 ----------------

-You can run examples directlry from within Eclipse.
+You can run examples directly from within Eclipse.

-For example to run the "sldump" test application select the src-smapl/libomv.test/sldump entry and select Run as Java Application from the context menu.
+For example to run the "sldump" test application select the src-sample/libomv.test/sldump entry and select Run as Java Application from the context menu.

 Rebuilding packet classes